Paratransit Services (ADA Certified)

 View the Paratransit Information (PDF) for more information.

 You must be pre-approved for ADA Complementary Paratransit Service.
-Applications for paratransit services may be picked up in person from the Downtown Transit Station located at 615 East Water Street or found by viewing the Paratransit Application (PDF).
+Applications for paratransit services may be picked up in person from the Downtown Transit Station located at 615 East Water Street or found online.
+If submitting an online form, please print, sign, and mail or deliver in person.

 Applications will be reviewed and an eligibility determination made within twenty-one days of the receipt of the application.
 Applicants will be notified in writing of the status of their application.
 In some cases, CAT may ask an applicant to provide additional information regarding their impairment.
 If approved, instructions will be provided on how to schedule rides as well as how to obtain a CAT ADA ID.